 The Anova clamps onto any of your existing pans and plugs into the mains for power, and will heat water to a precise temperature, all controlled from an app, with alerts to let you know when the water’s at temperature, and timers so you can keep track of the cooking remotely.
 It can connect over Bluetooth or Wi-Fi (the latter giving you more range), or you can grab a slightly cheaper model that just uses Bluetooth.

 It’s designed to be friendly to those who are new to sous vide, with an included selection of recipes that include guidelines for timing and temperature for the sous vide - triggered automatically from within the recipe - along with ingredients and the preparation steps you need before and after you sous vide.

 Although some smart plants pot connect to your phone to tell you when a plant needs watering, Botanium takes a different and much easier approach to the problem.

 Apart from its attractive design - available in white smoke, ash grey and laurel green - the beauty of Botanium is the simplicity of how it works.

-You can plant most things including Coriander, Thyme Chili peppers, Tomatoes and Strawberries.
+You can plant most things including coriander, thyme, chilli peppers, tomatoes and strawberries.
 Plants that need a lot of water work particularly well.

-If the Smarter iKettle’s high-tech style isn’t up your street, maybe the AppKettle will tempt you.
+When it came time to bring apps into the kitchen, the kettle was one of our first thoughts, and it’s not hard to see why.
 After all, the ability to put the kettle on before you get home should appeal to everyone, not just techies!